Professional edition active

 Prognosis for Sarcoidosis

-Sarcoidosis is thought to be chronic in up to 30% of patients, and 10 to 20% experience permanent sequelae.
-The disease is fatal in 1 to 5% of patients, typically due to respiratory failure caused by pulmonary fibrosis, and less often due to pulmonary hemorrhage caused by aspergilloma.
-However, in Japan, infiltrative cardiomyopathy causing arrhythmias and heart failure is the most common cause of death.
+Sarcoidosis is thought to be chronic in up to 30% of patients, and 10 to 20% experience permanent sequelae (1).
+The disease is fatal in less than 10% of patients, typically due to respiratory failure caused by pulmonary complications followed by severe cardiac involvement (2).
+Infiltrative cardiomyopathy causing arrhythmias and heart failure is a common cause of death.

 Good prognostic signs include